Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-Step 2. {\it We can achieve that $(X',B',Z')$ is in $\gtB_1$, thus separating the outer boundary from the bad locus.}
+Step 1. {\it We can achieve that $(X',B',Z')$ is in $\Bsch_1$, thus separating the outer boundary from the bad locus.} We start with the following observation.

-Substep (a). {\it It is enough to construct $f:X'\longto X$ such that $B'_{1,\out}$ is disjoint from $T'$.} Indeed, given such $f$ we can apply the same argument to $(X',f^\circ(B),f^*(Z))$ to find a $T'$-supported blow up sequences $X''\longto X$ which separates separate another outer boundary component from the bad locus, etc.
+Claim (1). {\it It is enough for a component $H_l$ of $B$ to construct a blow up sequence with regular $T$-supported centers $g\:X'\longto X$ such that $H'^\out_l$ is disjoint from $T'$.} Indeed, given such a $g$ we can apply the same argument to $(X',g^\circ(B),g^*(Z))$ to find a $T'$-supported blow up sequence $X''\longto X$ which separates another outer boundary component from the bad locus, etc.